AkshitTiwarii/MOSDAC/README.md

 **Unlock the Future of Satellite Data with AI-Powered Insight**

-The **MOSDAC Help-Bot** is an advanced AI assistant built to transform the way you access, analyze, and understand meteorological and oceanographic satellite data from the Meteorological & Oceanographic Satellite Data Archival Centre (MOSDAC).
-Experience seamless, intelligent geospatial discovery and real-time insights with an interface designed for the explorers of tomorrow.
+We present MOSDAC Geospatial Help-Bot, a smart AI assistant designed to simplify access to meteorological and satellite data on the MOSDAC portal.
+The bot supports natural language queries, processes both static and dynamic content, and answers user questions with source-linked context and geospatial coverage maps.
+It combines a Retrieval-Augmented Generation (RAG) pipeline (using FAISS + BM25), a knowledge graph, and LLMs like GPT or DeepSeek to deliver accurate, explainable responses.
+Features include entity recognition, region-aware search, product lookup, and a clean Streamlit interface with performance metrics.
+The bot is fully modular, resource-efficient, and adaptable for other ISRO web platforms.

 ---